belt drive mountain bikes

 introduction

-A belt drive mountain bike with a gearbox gives you more control as your rear wheel is lighter.
-The belt system replaces a standard chain, using a belt and specifically designed sprockets.
+A gearbox mountain bike with a carbon belt gives you more control than a derailleur bike, as your rear wheel is lighter.
+This goes as well for a gearbox bike with a chain drive.

 As noted earlier, mountain bike belt drives are quiet, clean and require very little maintenance throughout their life.
-Conventional bike chains require cleaning and oiling at least weekly if you ride regularly, but this is not necessary for belts.

 Replacement belts, sprockets and hubs cost more than a chain.
-If you need to replace any of the parts, you can end up paying significantly more despite the odds of this happening being really low.
+If you need to replace any of the parts, you can end up paying significantly more.

 Choosing for a chain or belt drive depends mostly on how you are going to ride the bike.